Is Eating Alive Octopus Animal Cruelty?

 • Improper cleaning and cooking methods can lead to foodborne illnesses.

-• Furthermore, it is possible that the octopus may have ingested a poisoned creature, which could pose a risk.
+• Furthermore, the octopus may have ingested a poisoned creature, which could pose a risk.

 • Seafood allergies are common among many people.